SkymindIO/skil-clients/go/docs/DefaultApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **TransformCsv**
-> BatchCsvRecord TransformCsv(ctx, deploymentName, transformName, optional)
-Takes a BatchCSVRecord and returns the transformed array as BatchCSVRecord
+> BatchCsvRecord TransformCsv(ctx, deploymentName, versionName, transformName, optional) Takes a BatchCSVRecord and returns the transformed array as BatchCSVRecord

 Takes a batch of SingleCSVRecord object and transforms it into the desired format